-The North Carolina Green Party (NCGP) looks to run candidates to run for all levels of office.
-The NCGP is a ballot-qualified political party, which means that the NCGP can nominate and run candidates as Greens with the "Green Party" designation beside their name on ballots for partisan races.
-We can also run candidates with a Green Party endorsement for nonpartisan and partisan races.
-If you're interested in running for office with the Green Party, whether endorsement or nomination, read our requirements and FAQs on this page.
+The North Carolina Green Party (NCGP) looks to run candidates for all levels of office.
+The NCGP is currently petitioning to regain its status as a ballot-qualified political party.
+Please visit www.ncgreenparty.org/petition to get involved in this effort.
+We plan to meet this goal prior to the week before candidate filing commences for the 2022 elections.
+Once accomplished, the NCGP can nominate and run candidates as Greens with the "Green Party" designation beside their name on ballots for partisan races.
+We can currently run candidates with a Green Party endorsement for nonpartisan and partisan races as long as they are registered unaffiliated.
+If you're interested in running for office with the Green Party, whether by endorsement or nomination, read our requirements and FAQs on this page.

 Process for Prospective Green Nominees (2020)

-- Prospective nominees must contact the NCGP's Endorsement Committee and receive its questionnaire by June 8, 2020.
+- Prospective nominees must contact the NCGP's Endorsement Committee and receive its questionnaire.

 - Prospective nominees shall complete the NCGP's endorsement/nomination questionnaire at least one week prior to the NCGP's nominating convention, date TBA.
 The questionnaire is lengthy and can be a guide for developing a strong campaign plan.
 Our Endorsement Committee is happy to assist you.